-As reported on our Current Report on Form 8-K filed on November 9, 2010, the Audit Committee of our Board of Directors concluded that the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2009, and the Quarterly Reports on Form 10-Q for the periods ended March 31, 2010 and June 30, 2010, should be restated to reclassify certain warrants that we issued in May 2009 and February 2010 as liabilities based on a reassessment of the applicable accounting guidance.
+As reported on Form 8-K filed on November 9, 2010, the Audit Committee of our Board of Directors concluded that the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2009, and the Quarterly Reports on Form 10-Q for the periods ended March 31, 2010 and June 30, 2010, should be restated to reclassify certain warrants that we issued in May 2009 and February 2010 as liabilities based on a reassessment of the applicable accounting [guidelines] and classification.
 See Note 2 to our consolidated financial statements.